stashed/postgres/docs/postgres.md

   type: kubedb.com/postgres
 ```

 Stash uses the `AppBinding` crd to connect with the target database.
-It requires following two field to set in AppBinding's `Spec` section.
+It requires the following two fields to set in AppBinding's `Spec` section.

-- `spec.clientConfig.service.name` specifies the name of the service that connect to the database.
+- `spec.clientConfig.service.name` specifies the name of the service that connects to the database.
-- `spec.secret` specifies name of the secret that holds necessary credentials to access the database.
+- `spec.secret` specifies the name of the secret that holds necessary credentials to access the database.

 **Creating AppBinding Manually:**

-If you deploy PostgreSQL database without KubeDB, you have to create the AppBinding crd manually in the same namespace as the service and secret.
+If you deploy PostgreSQL database without KubeDB, you have to create the AppBinding crd manually in the same namespace as the service and secret of the database.

 The following YAML shows a minimal AppBinding specification that you have to create if you deploy PostgreSQL database without KubeDB.